-Source Categories: The EPA compiled source categories that may be subject to MRR reporting.
-If no source category is present, the facility is not subject to the MRR.
+Source Categories: The EPA compiled source categories that may be subject to MGHGRR reporting.
+If no source category is present, the facility is not subject to the MGHGRR.
 The only source category that triggers reporting for military facilities is 40 CFR 98 Subpart C, General Stationary Fuel Combustion Sources.
-Figure E-1, Is the MRR Applicable to My Base?, illustrates applicability for the United States Air Force (USAF).
+Figure E-1 Is the MGHGRR Applicable to My Base?, illustrates applicability for the United States Air Force (USAF).

 Reporting: An annual emissions report must be generated and submitted to the EPA via the electronic Greenhouse Gas Reporting Tool (e-GGRT).
 Users register the facility in e-GGRT and input data to quantify emissions.
 Each source category has specific calculations used when generating these annual reports.
 Reports are due by March 31 and reflect the previous year's annual emissions.
-The MRR allows for cessation of reporting when emissions fall below 25,000 metric tons of CO2e for five consecutive years or 15,000 metric tons of CO2e for three consecutive years.
+The MGHGRR allows for cessation of reporting when emissions fall below 25,000 metric tons of CO2e for five consecutive years or 15,000 metric tons of CO2e for three consecutive years.

-Figure E-1 Is the MRR Applicable to My Base?
+Figure E-1 Is the MGHGRR Applicable to My Base?

-Section Three, PSD and Title V Permit Tailoring Rule - The EPA promulgated rules to "tailor" GHG applicability for two Clean Air Act (CAA) major stationary source permitting programs, PSD (preconstruction) and Title V (operating).
+Section Three: Greenhouse Gas Tailoring Rule - The EPA promulgated rules to "tailor" GHG applicability for two Clean Air Act (CAA) major stationary source permitting programs, Prevention of Significant Deterioration (PSD) (preconstruction) and Title V (operating).
 This action avoided impacting millions of small sources of GHG emissions and prevented a permit gridlock for regulatory agencies.
 The CAA's thresholds of 100 or 250 tons per year are appropriate for conventional pollutants, according to the EPA, but they are not reasonable for GHGs, which are emitted in significantly larger quantities.
 Accordingly, on 13 May 2010, based on the legal doctrines of "absurd results" and "administrative necessity", EPA raised the GHG applicability thresholds to a more practical level of 75,000 CO2e tons per year.
-The Tailoring Rule was challenged and the United States Supreme Court held that only sources already subject to PSD and Title V for another pollutant will need to address GHG emissions.
+The Tailoring Rule was challenged, and the United States Supreme Court held that only sources already subject to PSD and Title V for another pollutant will need to address GHG emissions.
 EPA refers to these sources as "anyway" sources, because they will have to go through permitting "anyway" for another pollutant.
-On 3 October 2016, the EPA proposed revisions to the Tailoring Rule to bring the rule in line with the Court's decision, but the rule has not been finalized as of May 2017.
+On 3 October 2016, the EPA proposed revisions to the Tailoring Rule based on the Court's decision, but the rule has yet to be finalized as of February 2019.

 Applicability: Per the EPA's July 2014 document, Next Steps and Preliminary Views on the Application of Clean Air Act Permitting Programs to Greenhouse Gases Following the Supreme Court's Decision in Utility Air Regulatory Group v.
-Environmental Protection Agency, the following applicability thresholds will apply until further guidance or a final rule is published with different instructions:
+Environmental Protection Agency, the following applicability thresholds apply until further guidance or a final rule is published with different instructions:

-- New "anyway sources": PSD Best Available Control Technology (BACT) will apply for GHG if the source emits or has the potential to emit 75,000 CO2e tons per year or more of GHG. - Existing "anyway sources" that are modified: PSD BACT will apply if both circumstances are present: - o The modification is otherwise subject to PSD for a pollutant other than GHG. - The modification results in both a net GHG emissions increase equal to or greater than 75,000 CO2e tons per year and greater than zero on a mass basis. - For Title V, sources will be required to incorporate GHG emission requirements in new Title V permit applications and in any renewals or revisions to existing Title V permits.
+- New "anyway sources": PSD Best Available Control Technology (BACT) applies to GHG if the source emits or has the potential to emit 75,000 CO2e tons per year or more of GHG. - Existing "anyway sources" that are modified: PSD BACT applies if both circumstances are present: - The modification is otherwise subject to PSD for a pollutant other than GHG. - $\circ$ The modification results in both a net GHG emissions increase equal to or greater than 75,000 CO2e tons per year and greater than zero on a mass basis. - For Title V, sources will be required to incorporate GHG emission requirements in new Title V permit applications and in any renewals or revisions to existing Title V permits.